ViduraRandika/Top-Ethical-Hacking-Resources/README.md

-# Top-Ethical-Hacking-Tools-and-Resources
+# Top-Ethical-Hacking-Resources
-Stay up-to-date with the latest and greatest ethical hacking tools and resources.
+Stay up-to-date with the latest and greatest ethical hacking resources.

 ## Please read the [Guidelines for contributors](./contribution.md) first
 ## Table of contents